Applications are currently being invited for the Anzisha Prize for Young African Entrepreneurs between the ages of 15 and 22 years in 2021.

 The Anzisha strategy has three pillars:

-- Celebrate very young entrepreneurs and actively share their stories, to increase the likelihood that others will choose to emulate their success.
+- Celebrate very young entrepreneurs and actively share their stories.
+Clearly, this will increase the likelihood that others will choose to emulate their success.

-- Train and accelerate very young entrepreneurs, such that they develop and then share models of entrepreneur education and support more likely to succeed with teens and very young adults.
+- Train and accelerate very young entrepreneurs, such that they develop and then share models of entrepreneur education and support.
+Undoubtedly, they are more likely to succeed at this with teens and very young adults.

-- Influence entrepreneurship education (secondary and tertiary levels) to not only increase the likelihood of more young entrepreneurs, but empathy and support for entrepreneurship as a choice by others.
+- Influence entrepreneurship education (at secondary and tertiary levels).
+This will not only increase the likelihood of more young entrepreneurs but also create empathy and support for entrepreneurship as a choice by others.

 Worth of Award

-- $2,000 access to a world-renowned Entrepreneurial Leadership curriculum and training with the potential for further investment based on engagement and performance
+- $2,000 access to a world-renowned Entrepreneurial Leadership curriculum and training.
+This increases their potential for further investment based on engagement and performance.

-- $2,500 worth of rewards from consulting and mentorship services
+- $2,500 worth of support from consulting and mentorship services.

-- $2,000 worth of rewards from Global speaking events or Experts in Residence support
+- $2,000 worth of fees for Global speaking events or Experts in Residence support.

-- $1,000 worth of rewards from Regional Indabas across the continent
+- $1,000 worth of access to Regional Indabas across the continent.

-- You must be between 15 and 22 years old with an ID document or Passport to present as evidence.
-Anyone born before November 1, 1997 or after October 31, 2005, will not be considered.
+- must be between 15 and 22 years of age with an ID document or Passport to present as evidence.
+Anyone born before November 1, 1998, or after October 31, 2004, will not be considered.

-- You must be a national of an African country with a business based in Africa for African customers/ beneficiaries.
+- must be a national of an African country with a business based in Africa for African customers/beneficiaries.

-- Your business must be up and running.
-The Anzisha Prize is not for great ideas or business plans – you must have already started, and be able to prove it!
-You have time to get started now and have tangible results to share before applications open.
+For a fact, the Anzisha Prize isn’t awarded for great ideas or business plans – you must have already started, and be able to prove it!
+So get started now and ensure you have tangible results to share before applications open.

 To be selected as one of the Anzisha ventures, your business or project will be judged on the following 5 criteria: